bxparks/AceRoutine/USER_GUIDE.md

 }
 ```

-In the unlikely event that you delete the Profiler instances which were created
+In the unlikely event that you need to delete the Profiler instances which were
-on the heap, you can call the `LogBinProfiler::deleteProfilers()` static method.
+created on the heap, you can call the `LogBinProfiler::deleteProfilers()` static
+method.

 Finally, the `LogBinProfiler::clearProfilers()` static method calls the
 `LogBinProfiler::clear()` method on every profiler attached to every coroutine